 A battledore (left side of the photo) is like a racket made of a rectangular plate with a handle.
 A battledore and a shuttlecock (right side of the photo) with a black ball attached are both used in the game.
 The black ball with feathers is made from a seed called Mukuroji.
 ‘Mukuroji’ when written in Kanji bears the meaning of “child does not suffer”.

-Oshie Hagoita is made by putting cloth over cardboard and raising it with cotton, giving it a three-dimensional feeling.
-In the Edo period, a padded cloth picture was attached onto battledore as a substitute for popular Kabuki actor’s photographs.
+Oshie Hagoita is made by putting a cloth over the cardboard and raising it with cotton, giving it a three-dimensional feeling.
+In the Edo period, a padded cloth picture was attached to battledore as a substitute for popular Kabuki actor’s photographs.

-Furthermore, there is ‘Hagoita Ichi Fair’, held yearly from the 17th of December to the 19th of December in the precinct of Sensoji temple.
-There are dozens of shops selling Oshie Hagoita and many tourists visit in search for Battledore.
-Images such as TV star’s portraits, topic of the year or a subject based on certain people can be seen on them.
+Furthermore, there is the ‘Hagoita Ichi Fair’, held yearly from the 17th of December to the 19th of December in the precinct of Sensoji temple.
+There are dozens of shops selling Oshie Hagoita and many tourists visit in search of Battledore.
+Images such as TV star’s portraits, topics of the year or a subject based on certain people can be seen on them.

 How to play battledore

 There are 2 ways to enjoy Battledore; ‘chasing shuttlecock’ which is played by 2 people facing each other, and ‘lifting shuttlecock’ where players compete for the number of times a person can lift the shuttlecock.
 For chasing shuttlecock, the person who dropped the shuttlecock is painted with black ink on the face.
 It is said that it carries the same meaning as an amulet when someone is painting with black.

 - Each person holds a battledore and faces each other

 - One person will hit the first blow and the other person will hit it back

 - Continue to do so until either one drops the shuttlecock to the ground